What is SQL Data Sync for Azure?

 - Sync can fail because the tracking table has a non-existing row from source due to the primary key change.

-- Snapshot isolation must be enabled.
+- Snapshot isolation must be enabled for both Sync members and hub.
 For more info, see Snapshot Isolation in SQL Server.

 - A table can't have an identity column that isn't the primary key.